-This resource provides a synthesis of current research and an introduction to the theory and practice of differentiated instruction within an Alberta context.
+This resource, https://education.alberta.ca/media/384968/makingadifference_2010.pdf, provides a synthesis of current research and an introduction to the theory and practice of differentiated instruction within an Alberta context.
 It offers general information and strategies for differentiating instruction, ideas for differentiating learning and teaching specific student groups and practical, curriculum-specific ideas and strategies with the core subjects of English language arts, mathematics, social studies and science.
-See http://education.alberta.ca/admin/supportingstudent/instructionalsupports.aspx